 - Exit Load: Exit load is applicable to units of various schemes belonging to various mutual fund categories such as equity, debt and hybrid for varying time periods.
 As a result, you need to ensure that the current plan you have invested in does not feature an exit load.
 The application of exit load decreases the value of the redemption, which in turn reduces the amount invested into the direct scheme.

 - Taxation: Switching from the regular plan to the direct plan of a mutual fund scheme is considered as a redemption.
-Thus, the switch does attract application of capital gains tax.
+Thus, the switch does attract the application of capital gains tax.
 The following table illustrates the application of capital gains tax on mutual funds.

 |Asset Class||Holding Period||Rate of Tax on Capital Gains|

 |Debt Fund||Short Term (Less than 3 Years)||As per investor’s income tax slab|

 |Debt Fund||Long Term (3 Years and more)||20% with indexation|